Food And Health, Some Thoughts About How Dietary Science And The Media Fail Us.

 Our disconnect is the byproduct of the internet and all the half truths it tells.
 It is from our fear of the unknown.
 It is our suspicion of big business.
 It is our fear of illness and mortality.
 It is the fact that science is complex and often written in jargon that we cannot understand.
 It is because we didn't pay attention in science class.
 It is because our BS meters are not running.

 We must start by turning on our BS meters: Consider the source.
+Did it come to you in an email?
 Is it in a publication on a mission?
 Does the author speak in hyperbole?
 Are all sides represented?
 Are there facts and references to scientific research in peer reviewed journals?
 Who were the authors?
 Scientists or physicians?
 Physicians are usually not scientists.
 Their training and skill sets are very different.
-Show me a single respected scientific journal with peer review of its papers that has published anythig showing that a GMO is more harmful than non GMO varieties.
+Show me a single respected scientific journal with peer review of its papers that has published anything showing that a GMO is more harmful than non GMO varieties.

 And we must weigh risk and reward.
 Yes, the day may come when someone discovers that a single GMO product is problematic, but all of them?
 And what about the good they can do?
 Breeding for disease resistance means greater yields, and that is the only way the world can feed an exploding population.
 Or is war and genocide preferable?